zoumus/zoumus/README.md

 I am currently learning Python to expand my knowledge.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/zuzu-chaoui-302134249/) or by <a href='mailto: hello@topogato.com'>Email</a> or click on the repo's below to see the different projects I've completed. 😄
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/zuzu-chaoui-302134249/), <a href='mailto: hello@topogato.com'>Email</a> or click on the repo's below to see the different projects I've completed. 😄